FaustinaAtoti/Database-project-Faustina/README.md

 $Create a folder named views.
 This is where you will store all ejs files.
 The first file in the views folder will be data.ejs
 $In your views folder add another file and name it insert.ejs(this is the file you will write your ejs code for forms)
+$Create a file and name it index.ejs
+$ Create a file and name it donate.ejs